Combinatorics of Hurwitz degenerations and tropical realizability

-\begin{customthm}{D} Let $\Gamma$ be an abstract, trivalent, genus $1$ tropical curve and let $F\colon\Gamma\to\RR$ be a balanced map that contracts a cycle.
+\begin{customthm}{D} Let $\Gamma$ be an abstract, trivalent, genus-$1$ tropical curve, and let $F\colon \Gamma \to \RR$ be a balanced map that contracts a cycle.
 Then $F$ is $H$-modifiable if and only if $F$ is well-spaced.
-As a result, such a map is realizable if and only if it is well-spaced. \end{customthm}
+Consequently, such a map is realizable if and only if it is well-spaced. \end{customthm}